-Damage to third-party pipelines, processing plants and production facilities still prevent about 15% of the pre-Hurricane Katrina Gulf production volumes from entering El Paso Corp.'s natural gas pipeline systems, the company reported on Thursday.
-Total flows on El Paso's Tennessee Gas Pipeline, Southern Natural Gas and ANR Pipeline systems remained down as of Dec.
-16 by 770 MMcf/d to about 4.2 Bcf/d compared to what was flowing before Hurricane Katrina struck on Aug.
+Pipeline damage, third-party processing limitations and reduced shipments from some offshore producers following the massive hurricanes three months ago still prevent about 15% of El Paso Corp.’s natural gas pipeline flows, the company reported Thursday.
+Total flows on El Paso’s Tennessee Gas Pipeline, Southern Natural Gas and ANR Pipeline systems remained down as of Dec.
+16 by 770 MMcf/d out of the 4.97 Bcf/d flowing before Hurricane Katrina struck Aug.
 29.

 Golden, CO-based Bentek Energy Inc., which has been tracking post-hurricane gas pipeline and processing data by monitoring and collecting nominations posted on individual pipeline electronic bulletin boards, estimated Friday overall shut-ins on- and offshore Louisiana and Texas were slightly lower than the MMS figure, at 1.45 Bcf/d.
 There remained 2.35 Bcf/d of gas shut in on- and offshore Louisiana, while in Texas, there was a gain of 901 MMcf/d (4.412 Bcf/d flowing on Friday, compared with 3.5 Bcf/d flowing Aug.
 26).

-Houston-based energy consultant John Gerdes said Friday hurricane damage overall is expected to materially depress all Gulf of Mexico and Gulf Coast gas production through late February -- with the assumption that 10% of output will be permanently lost.
+Houston-based energy consultant John Gerdes said Friday that hurricane damage overall is expected to materially depress all Gulf of Mexico and Gulf Coast gas production through late February — with the assumption that 10% of output will be permanently lost.